 Cost of Child Care in Canada

-Child care is one of the biggest expenses for Canadian families with children under six and can represent a significant concern for them.
-On average, Canadian families spend almost $10,000 per child on daycare in a single year, with people living in urban areas likely to spend even more.
+Child care is one of the biggest expenses for Canadian families with children under six and a significant concern to some parents.
+On average, Canadian families spend approximately $10,500 per child per year on daycare, with people living in urban areas likely to spend even more.

-However, there are big differences across the country, with people living in cities in Quebec paying around $180 per month for childcare.
-Families living in Toronto face the highest childcare costs, with average monthly fees of over $1,000.
+There are notable differences across the country.
+Families in Quebec cities pay around $190 per month for childcare, while families in Toronto face the highest childcare costs, with average monthly fees of over $1,050.

-The provincial and territorial governments are taking steps to address the cost and availability of child care across the country.
-The governments aim to create 250,000 new spaces in child care by 2026.
-This is supported by an initial $30 billion in funding over five years.
-The program means that parents whose children are in qualifying childcare facilities are eligible for partial and graduated reductions in fees.
+Provincial and territorial governments continue to address the cost and availability of child care across the country.
+They aim to create 250,000 new child care spaces by 2026, supported by $30 billion in funding over five years.
+Parents whose children are in qualifying childcare facilities are eligible for partial and graduated reductions in fees.

-In 2022, parents could receive a rebate or credit of up to 25% on the daycare fees, with the rebate increasing to 50% in 2023.
-The aim is to reduce the fees until an average of $10 per day is reached in 2026.
-The annual savings will range from $2,600 in Manitoba to over $9,000 in Ontario and British Columbia.
+In 2023, parents could receive a rebate or credit of up to 50% on daycare fees, up from 25% previously.
+The aim is to reduce fees until an average of $10 per day is reached in 2026.
+Annual savings are expected to range from $2,700 in Manitoba to over $9,100 in Ontario and British Columbia.

 The Child Care Industry in Canada

-99% of all childcare businesses in Canada are small, women-owned businesses, with no employees and an average income of approximately $22,000 in a year.
-Some large childcare companies offer services in several locations and sometimes in multiple provinces.
-These large companies can have revenues of over $1 million per year.
+About 99% of all childcare businesses in Canada are small, women-owned businesses, often with no employees and an average annual income of approximately $23,000.
+Some larger childcare companies offer services in multiple locations and sometimes across several provinces.
+These large companies can generate revenues of over $1.2 million per year.

-In 2016, the GDP of childcare provision in Canada, including child care within the education system, was $15.1 billion. $4.9 billion of the GDP came from childcare businesses, $5.6 billion from kindergarteners, and the rest from government subsidies and expenditures.
+In 2023, the GDP contribution of childcare provision in Canada, including child care within the education system, was estimated at $18.5 billion.
+Of this, $6.2 billion comes from childcare businesses, $6.7 billion from kindergarten services, and the rest from government subsidies and expenditures.

-There is a high turnover in the childcare market.
-The entry rate of new childcare providers is between 18% and 33%, depending on the year, while the exit rates range from 16% to 26%.
-These percentages are mostly made of small childcare companies that are often short-lived with an average lifespan of three years.
+There is high turnover in the childcare market.
+The entry rate of new childcare providers ranges from 19% to 34%, depending on the year, while exit rates range from 17% to 27%.
+These percentages are mostly made up of small childcare companies that are often short-lived, with an average lifespan of around three years.

 Child Care Industry Revenue

-The market size, when measured by revenue was $8.1 billion with a growth rate of 4.1% in 2022.
-However, the market size has declined between 2017 and 2022 by an average of 0.6% per year.
-In terms of market size, the industry ranked 147th in Canada.
-Within the healthcare and social assistance sector, it was the fourth largest industry.
+The market size, measured by revenue, was approximately $8.7 billion in 2023, with a growth rate of around 4.3%.
+While the industry experienced slight declines between 2017 and 2020, it has shown steady growth since 2021.
+In terms of market size, the industry continues to rank around 147th in Canada.
+Within the healthcare and social assistance sector, it remains the fourth largest industry.

 Government Spending on Child Care

-The government spending on child care and early learning in Canada increased by 31.8% between 2009 and 2016 when it reached $4.53 billion.
-The largest expenditures were in Ontario and Quebec and the smallest in the three territories.
-This spending largely reflects the distribution of the population as well as some structural differences in the provision of child care.
+Government spending on child care and early learning in Canada has continued to rise.
+By 2023, spending had reached approximately $8.2 billion, nearly doubling since 2016.
+The largest expenditures are in Ontario and Quebec, while the three territories account for the smallest portion of government spending.
+This spending largely reflects population distribution as well as structural differences in the provision of child care across Canadian provinces and territories.

 Conclusion